ManiacalLabs/PixelWeb/README.md

+**NOTE:** PixelWeb is no longer actively supported as we dropped support in [BiblioPixel](http://github.com/maniacallabs/BiblioPixel) starting with BiblioPixel v3.0.
+Simply not enough users showed interest PixelWeb, so when making the v2.x to v3.0 transition for BiblioPixel it was decided to not worry about maintaining compatibility.
+However, you can still use PixelWeb with Python 2.7 by following the instructions below.

 PixelWeb is a dynamic graphical interface for our super flexible animation SDK, [BiblioPixel](http://github.com/maniacallabs/BiblioPixel).
 It runs everywhere BiblioPixel does and provides an easy to use web-based interface to nearly everything BiblioPixel can do.
 This not only allows local system control but via any other computer on the same network<sup>&dagger;</sup>.

 ## Installation